jomjol/AI-on-the-edge-device-docs/docs/Configuration.md

+# Configuration

+!!!
+Warning
+    This page overlaps [Graphical-Configuration](../Graphical-Configuration).
+They should be merged to one page!

 Most of the settings can be modified with the help of a web based [graphical user interface](Graphical-configuration).
 This is hosted through the web server on the ESP32.

 More configuration parameters can be edited by hand in the `config.ini` and corresponding files in the `/config` directory on the SD-card.